Written 19th of October 2020, updated 11th of May 2021.

 Now that you have an image for your application, you can use it with Docker Compose to bring up your application,

 along with your dependencies like the database.
 All it takes is a configuration file.
 I won't go through this one in

 detail, but have a look at the Docker Compose documentation to get an

 docker-compose.yaml to spin up Postgres 12 along with your app:

 version: '3.8' services: db: image: postgres:12 environment: POSTGRES_USER: app POSTGRES_PASSWORD: 123 ports: - 5432:5432 volumes: - type: bind source: ./data target: /var/lib/postgresql/data app: build: context: ./ dockerfile: Dockerfile ports: - "8080:8080" depends_on: - db restart: always

 docker-compose -p app build to (re-)build your image, and

-docker-compose -p app up -d to run the app
+docker-compose -p app up -d

 You now know how to create a Dockerfile to properly containerize your application in a lean, production-ready image.
 Thanks for reading!